WKSN: History

 WKSN's 2008–23 logo as Kissin' Oldies, now on WKZA.

 WKSN was an affiliate of Scott Shannon's True Oldies Channel until that station ceased terrestrial distribution in June 2014.
 It then began airing Westwood One's brand new Good Time Oldies format, shortly after the latter's merger with Dial Global.
 A few years later, they dropped the syndicated program in favor of a broader locally-programed playlist.
 At first, some of the Media One Group DJs talked between songs, but the station eventually became mostly automated.

 WKSN was an affiliate of NFL on Westwood One then moved to sister station WJTN; for many years, it was the radio home of the Jamestown Jammers (Jammers broadcasts were dropped from WKSN several years before the team left Jamestown; its successors, the Tarp Skunks, air instead on WRFA).

 WKSN began streaming its programming on the Internet in November 2019.

 In September 2022, the Erie Otters announced a radio broadcast partnership with WKSN beginning in the 2022-2023 OHL season.

 On July 1, 2023, the "Kissin' Oldies" format on WKSN moved to FM 106.9 WKZA, also historically known as "KISS FM."
 In its place, WKSN began airing an adult standards format previously heard on sister station WJTN.
 Despite the brands changing frequencies, the WKSN and WKZA call signs stayed on their respective frequencies.

+Lilly Broadcasting, owner of WICU-TV and operator of WSEE-TV in Erie, Pennsylvania, acquired Media One's radio stations in Ashtabula and Jamestown, New York, in December 2025 for a combined $4 million.